 Palazzo Dei Priori

 This lovely medieval structure was built during the 13th century and underwent numerous modifications over the years.
 Here, you can come across some beautiful frescoes in the Sala dei Notari, as you climb up the stairs along Piazza IV Novembre.
 As you enter the palazzo through Corso Vannucci, you will come across the Galleria Nazionale dell' Umbria, which has an extensive collection of art from the Umbrian region, dating back to the 13th century, up to the 19th .
 This gallery also showcases some beautiful works of art from local painters.
 Inside the Collegio della Mercanzia, one can find exquisite panels of wood and inlays designed by German craftsmen during the 15th century.
 In the Collegio Del Cambio, you will be able to enjoy Perugino's frescoes from the 15th century.

 Piazza IV Novembre

 This is the city's main square, already present in Etruscan and Roman times.
 In medieval times, it was the center where the town 5 major roads crossed each other.
-Piazza IV November is still today at the very heart of Perugia.
+Piazza IV November is still today at the very heart of Perugia and it is often a gathering place for the youngsters that populate the city.
 Every year, during the summer time, the popular Umbria Jazz Festival takes place, attracting numerous visitors and music lovers from all over the world.

 Church of San Severo